niedjoh/accompll/README.md

 that also any error should be printed within one line due to technical simplicity of the implementation.

+The flag `-d` enables the debug mode which prints some information about the current run.
+With `--dt` you can choose which thread you want to debug, `LeftToRight` is the default option.
+You can then use `-v` to control the verbosity of the debug output, `-v 1` will only show the new rule per iteration while `-v 2` gives full information per iteration about the sets of equations, pending rules and rules.

 Example usage with NaTT (default):

 `accompll -s R --tt ./callNaTT.sh --ti NaTTXML <file>`